 Clyde Perry spent half of the 1930 season with the San Francisco Seals of the Pacific Coast League where he logged a 7-7 record with a 6.02 ERA.
 He gave up 175 hits and 74 walks in 124 innings while batting .327 in 55 at bats.
 He would return to play several more seasons with the Maryville Giants during the 30's, 40's, and early 50's, mostly as a center fielder.
 In 1933, he led the SVL in HR's with 7 and 2nd in batting average at .403.
 In 1929, he led the Colusa Prunepickers to a Sacramento Valley League championship when he went 16-2 (17-4) including 12 wins in a row, both all-time SVL records.

 Inside the front door of Stassi's Fourth Ward hangstwo autographed pictures of Ray Webster.
 He's wearing a Cleveland Indians uniform in one photo and a Boston Red Sox uni in the other.
-Webster began the 1959 season competing against the legendary, although aging, Billy Martin for the starting second base position for the Indians.
-Martin got his way and hit .260 for the season with 9 home runs in 73 games.
+Webster began the 1959 season competing against the legendary Billy Martin for Cleveland's starting second base position.
+Martin got the job and hit .260 for the season with 9 home runs in 73 games.
 Webster got into 40 games and hit .203 with 2 home runs before being called up for military duty late in the season.
 Early that winter he was traded to the Boston Red Sox for Leo Kiely where he got into 7 games without getting a hit in only 3 at bats, ending his major league career with a combined .195 batting average.
 While with Cleveland, Webster would have taken the field alongside major league legends Rocky Colovito, Jimmy Piersall, Minnie Minoso, Vic Power, Tito Francona, Jim Perry, and Mudcat Grant.
 While with Boston, he would have been at Fenway Park alongside of Vick Wertz, Pete Runnels, Bill Monbouquette, and the great Ted Williams.
-Webster is among only 6 Yuba-Sutter natives (either born or raised in the area) to reach the major leagues--Mike DePangher (Marysville), Stan Swanson (Wheatland), Bill Heath and Max Stassi (Yuba City) and Darryl Scott (Fresno/Yuba City).
+Webster is among only 6 Yuba-Sutter ballplayers (either born or raised in the area) to reach the major leagues--Mike DePangher (Marysville), Stan Swanson (Wheatland), Bill Heath and Max Stassi (Yuba City) and Darryl Scott (Fresno/Yuba City).

 YEAR WIN% RECORD